Lykke Exchange Review

 Lykke Exchange Trading fees

 This Swiss cryptocurrency exchange doesn’t charge different fees between takers and makers.
 In fact, they don’t charge any trading fees at all (!!!).
-This is extremely competitive and Lykke is one of the few exchanges in the world that does not charge takers any fees at all (other exchanges with the same approach include Indodax, Bitbank and Coincheck).
+This is extremely competitive and Lykke is one of the few exchanges in the world that does not charge takers any fees at all.

 Lykke Exchange Withdrawal fees